Capul de pod Șerpeni Memorial Complex: History

 It was built on the site of a strategic bridgehead on the high right bank of the Dniester River which was liberated by troops of the 2nd and 3rd Ukrainian Fronts.
 The battle at the Șerpeni bridgehead was one of the bloodiest in the history of the offensive, although against the background of other battles, it was only a small episode of the war.
 In 1985, according to witnesses, a mass grave of Soviet soldiers who died was found in the city.
 In October 1985, it was decided to build a Memorial of Military Glory, on which with honors to rebury the remains of soldiers from the burial found.
 The competition for the best project of the memorial was won by the architect Leonid Grigorashchenko.
 The construction of the complex was carried out in 1995-2003.
 In 2003, the Government of Moldova established a coordinating council on the actions regarding the completion of the construction works.
 Construction also came under the supervision of the Army Museum.
 Dozens of people from Russia and Ukraine provided substantial support for the construction of this building on the banks of the Dniester.
-On 22 August 2004, seventy kilometers east of the capital of Chisinau, the memorial complex was opened by the architect S. Shoikhet and sculptor S. Ganenko.
+On 22 August 2004, seventy kilometers east of the capital of Chișinău, the memorial complex was opened by the architect S. Shoikhet and sculptor S. Ganenko.
 The official inauguration ceremony was attended, along with veterans from the Republic of Moldova and veterans from Ukraine, Russia, Kazakhstan, Uzbekistan, Belarus and others.
 A postage stamp of Moldova depicting the complex was issued in 2004 on the occasion of the 60th anniversary of the offensive.
 A year later, a veteran delivered a speech at the complex in which he compared it to the Mamayev Kurgan in Volgograd and the Brest Fortress in Belarus.